Despite an increased annual fee, the Chase Sapphire Reserve still outpaces the Chase Sapphire Preferred Card.

 Why the Chase Sapphire Reserve card has the advantage

-The first thing you may notice about the Chase Sapphire Reserve card is that the bonus is smaller (only 50,000 points for spending $4,000 in the first three months) and the $450 annual fee is significantly higher than the Preferred card’s $95 annual fee.
+The first thing you may notice when you compare the Sapphire Preferred and Reserve cards is that on the Chase Sapphire Reserve, the bonus is smaller (only 50,000 points for spending $4,000 in the first three months) and the $550 annual fee is significantly higher than the Preferred card’s $95 annual fee.
 However, the Reserve card has a few features that give it an edge over the Preferred card (even for moderate spenders):

 - A higher earning rate on dining and travel purchases (3X points)

-- A $300 travel credit that applies to most travel purchases, canceling out most of the card’s $450 annual fee
+- A $300 travel credit that applies to most travel purchases, canceling out more than half of the card’s $550 annual fee

 - A 50 percent bonus on travel redemptions through the Chase Ultimate Rewards portal (the Preferred card has only a 25 percent redemption bonus), boosting the value of the card’s points to 1.5 cents per point